This site uses cookies

 When we think of the term ‘slavery’, images of colonial times of people in chains and hand cuffs may well spring to mind.
 Modern Slavery is very different, victims may be much more difficult to identify.

-The Hampshire and Isle of Wight Modern Slavery Partnership, in conjunction with Hampshire Cultural Trust, are proud to present the emotive and thought provoking exhibition ‘The real faces of Modern Slavery: unmasking the truth’.
+The Hampshire and Isle of Wight Modern Slavery Partnership, in conjunction with Hampshire Cultural Trust, developed and put together the emotive and thought provoking exhibition ‘The real faces of Modern Slavery: unmasking the truth’.

-This new exhibition is a journey through the compelling stories of survivors identified and supported within our surrounding area, with visual and audio content depicting their experiences past and present and their future aspirations as they start to attempt to rebuild their lives.
+The exhibition was a journey through the compelling stories of survivors identified and supported within our surrounding area, with visual and audio content depicting their experiences past and present and their future aspirations as they start to attempt to rebuild their lives.

-This exhibition has been developed as a partnership initiative to raise awareness of Modern Slavery and it is hoped that visitors will leave with an understanding of how this can manifest in different scenarios within our everyday lives.
+The exhibition was developed as a partnership initiative to raise awareness of Modern Slavery and it is hoped that visitors who visited the exhibition left with an understanding of how this can manifest in different scenarios within our everyday lives.

 Example Exhibits